wing5wong/artisan-whs-static/source/_news/2021-07-08_whs-at-pasifika-fusion-2021.md

 Special thank you to our tutors Marie Aki and former students, Montel Aki and Josefa Tamaniyaga.

-Also, thank you to the parents and staff who helped make the trip possible.
+Also, thank you to the parents and staff, whose help and support made the trip possible.

 *Mrs Tahuaroa
 Teacher in charge*